-Group therapy sessions allow clients to share their experiences and provide support at their current stage of recovery.
-It’s not necessary for each person in the group to be at the same phase of their journey to becoming clean and sober.
-When group therapy participants are at different stages (some brand new to recovery and others who have been in treatment for a few weeks), there is a good mix of ideas and outlooks as the clients interact.
+Group therapy sessions allow clients to share their experiences and provide peer support at their current stage of recovery.
+It’s not necessary for each person in the group to be at the same phase of their recovery journey.
+In fact, when diverse experiences are represented within a group, clients can learn more from each other and gain more perspective on their own situation.

 The group is led by a therapist, who monitors the participants’ interactions to ensure that everyone is being treated respectfully and is being given a chance to speak.
-The therapist may suggest a specific topic for the group to focus on during a session, or allow the discussion to flow freely among the participants based on what they feel like talking about at the time.
+The therapist may suggest a specific topic for the group to focus on during a session or allow the discussion to flow freely.

-Group therapy sessions are particularly helpful for the issue of clients feeling isolated within their substance abuse.
-As they listen to other people share their stories and their feelings of being sad, lonely or hurt, new clients can start to realize that they weren’t along in having those feelings or making a poor choice in trying to cope with them.
+Group therapy sessions are particularly helpful for clients who feel isolated within their substance use disorder.
+As they listen to other people share their stories and their feelings of being sad, lonely, or hurt, new clients can start to realize that they weren’t along in having those feelings or in making unhealthy choices in trying to cope with them.

 As the name implies, individual therapy involves a client having sessions with a therapist on a one-on-one basis.
-This process is an essential part of substance abuse treatment.
-Even though clients participate in group therapy and give and receive support from each other, there will be some issues they won’t feel comfortable sharing with the group.
+This process is an essential part of substance use disorder treatment.
+Even though clients participate in group therapy and give and receive support from each other, they will not feel comfortable sharing certain issues with the group.

 It’s not easy for someone who is used to using chemicals to numb their emotions to open up and share those uncomfortable feelings.
 The therapist’s role is to listen and to help the client learn new, healthier coping skills.

-Each one of these forms of talk therapy has a different goal in helping clients in treatment for substance abuse issues.
+Each one of these forms of talk therapy helps clients in unique ways.
 Group therapy gives much-needed support for people who are new to recovery or who can benefit from coaching from fellow group members.

 The group is an environment where members can see how others cope with their addiction triggers (successfully and otherwise) and learn from each other.
 They can cheer on each other’s successes and support each other through difficult times.